-Early SDSS imaging runs were astrometrically calibrated against Tycho-2 (Høg et al. 2000), which yielded statistical errors per coordinate for bright stars (r < 20) of approximately 75 mas and systematic errors of 20 - 30 mas.
-Later runs were calibrated against preliminary versions of the USNO CCD Astrograph Catalog (UCAC, Zacharias et al. 2000), which yielded improved statistical errors per coordinate of approximately 45 mas, with systematic errors of 20 - 30 mas (Pier et al. 2003).
+Early SDSS imaging runs were astrometrically calibrated against Tycho-2 (Høg et al. 2000), which yielded statistical errors per coordinate for bright stars (r < 20) of approximately 75 mas and systematic errors of 20-30 mas.
+Later runs were calibrated against preliminary versions of the USNO CCD Astrograph Catalog (UCAC; Zacharias et al. 2000), which yielded improved statistical errors per coordinate of approximately 45 mas, with systematic errors of 20-30 mas (Pier et al. 2003).
 Proper motions were not available for the preliminary versions of UCAC.
 Since the typical epoch difference between the SDSS and UCAC observations is a few years and the typical proper motion of UCAC stars is a few mas year-1, this introduces an additional roughly 10 mas of systematic error in the positions due to the uncorrected proper motions of the calibrating stars.

-All of DR7 has been recalibrated astrometrically against the second data release of UCAC (UCAC2; Zacharias et al. 2004).
-While the systematic errors for UCAC2 are not yet well characterized, they are thought to be less than 20 mas (N. Zacharias, private communication).
+All of DR7 has been recalibrated astrometrically against the Second Data Release of UCAC (UCAC2; Zacharias et al. 2004).
+While the systematic errors for UCAC2 are not yet well characterized, they are thought to be less than 20 mas (N. Zacharias 2008, private communication).
 UCAC2 also includes proper motions for stars with $\delta < +41^{\circ}$.
 For stars at higher declination, proper motions from the SDSS+USNO-B catalog (Munn et al. 2004) have been merged with the UCAC2 positions.
 With these improvements, all DR7 astrometry has statistical errors per coordinate for bright stars of approximately 45 mas, with systematic errors of less than 20 mas.
-The mean differences per run between the old and new calibrations is a function of position on the sky, with typical absolute mean differences of 0 to 40 mas.
-The rms differences are of order 10 to 40 mas for runs previously reduced against UCAC, and 40 to 80 mas for runs previously reduced against Tycho-2, consistent with what we would expect given the errors in the reductions.
+The mean differences per run between the old and new calibrations is a function of position on the sky, with typical absolute mean differences of 0-40 mas.
+The rms differences are of order 10-40 mas for runs previously reduced against UCAC, and 40-80 mas for runs previously reduced against Tycho-2, consistent with what we would expect given the errors in the reductions.

 Note that the formal SDSS names of objects in the CAS are of the form SDSS Jhhmmss.ss±ddmmss.s.
-We have not updated the names of objects in DR7 despite the change in astrometry, to avoid a proliferation of names in the literature for a given object.
+Because of the subtle changes in the astrometry, these names will be slightly different for many objects between DR6 and DR7.
+The user should be aware of this in comparing objects between DR6 and DR7.

 The CAS includes proper motions for objects derived by combining SDSS astrometry with USNO-B positions, recalibrated against SDSS (Munn et al. 2004).
-These are given in the ProperMotions table in the CAS107.
-An error was discovered in the proper motion code in Data Releases 3 through 6, which causes smoothly varying systematic errors, in the proper motion in right ascension only, of typically 1-2 mas year-1 (see Munn et al. 2007 for a full description of the problem and its effects).
+These are given in the ProperMotions table in the CAS.
+107 An error was discovered in the proper motion code in Data Releases 3 through 6, which causes smoothly varying systematic errors, in the proper motion in right ascension only, of typically 1-2 mas year-1 (see Munn et al. 2007 for a full description of the problem and its effects).
 This error has been corrected in DR7, thus any use of proper motions should use the DR7 CAS.